 ADHD Aware is a Brighton based organisation of volunteers committed to supporting adults living with ADHD.

-We operate monthly unstructured 'Peer Support Drop-Ins' so that we can all relax and share in the company of people who understand.
+We operate a monthly unstructured 'Peer Support Drop-In' so that we can all relax and share in the company of people who understand one-another.

-We also offer regular structured 'Focus Groups' for our members to come together and share advice and personal experiences to really tackle some of the core issues of living with ADHD.
+We also offer regular structured 'Focus Groups' on a booking only basis.
+This is an opportunity for our members to come together and share advice and personal experiences with the potential to tackle some of the core issues of living with ADHD.

 Our aim is to show our members they are not alone.